western regional office

 According to the National Center for Education Statistics, about 3.7 MILLION kids are graduating this year!
 There’s no denying that the 2020 graduates did not get the graduation they—or we!—expected.
 We wanted to give these kids a shout-out, so we reached out to our...

 One of the main tenants of Haselden’s beliefs is our Corporate Social Responsibility Program.
 Sometimes this manifests in our larger efforts like our annual clay shoot that benefits Homes For Our Troops or the Extreme Community Makeover day we do each summer.
 But we...

-A Leading Construction Company on the Western Slope
+A Leading Construction Company in Grand Junction & the Western Slope

 At Haselden Construction, we pride ourselves on a team atmosphere that makes our family company successful, inclusive, and a fun place to work on the Western Slope of Colorado.
 Our progressive construction techniques and entrepreneurial philosophy encourage our team members to bring forward new ideas and continually look for new opportunities for the company.
 Browse our website to gain a better sense of Team Haselden’s personality, the direction we’re taking construction technology, and why our customers consider us one of the best construction companies in Colorado.

 Self-performing work to better serve our clients is a concept upon which Haselden was founded.
 As the decades have rolled on, we have added more areas of discipline to our portfolio, each reflecting the elements that add the most value to project performance.
 Haselden employs more than 200 craft workers in the Rocky Mountain region, specifically to execute self-perform work for our customers.